clash402/clash402/README.md

 ## Hey.
 I'm [Josh][website] 👋

-### Developer | Artist | Musician
+### iOS Developer

-- 🎯 - 2021 Goal: land a new iOS dev job 😃
+- 🎯 - 2021 Goal: Land a new iOS dev job 😃
-- 📚 - I am currently learning how to implement new algorithms and data structures
+- 📚 - I am currently learning how to implement new algorithms & data structures
-- 💡 - I'm also an algebra 1 & 2 tutor on the side
+- 💡 - I'm also an algebra tutor on the side
 - 🎮 - Todo: Learn game design 👾
-- ⚡️ - Love playing piano 🎹

 #### Connect with me: